bkstar123/laravel-api-buddy/README.md

 Then, use ```client```middleware to protect your required API routes or controller methods.

--- ```CheckClientCredentials::class``` provides the lowest level of protection, it only verifies the client itself but does not care about the client owner's perspective.
+&ndash; ```CheckClientCredentials::class``` provides the lowest level of protection, it only verifies the client itself but does not care about the client owner's perspective.
 So, this middleware is suitable for machine-to-machine authentication.
 For example, you might use this grant in a scheduled job which is performing maintenance tasks over an API.

--- ```auth:api```not only verifies the client, but also its owner's perspective.
+&ndash; ```auth:api```not only verifies the client, but also its owner's perspective.
 Therefore, this middleware is suitable for verifying a human authentication.

 ##### 5.3.2.1 Using CheckClientCredentials::class middleware